 I have never met a divorced couple that doesn’t have issues with each other.
-When someone says, “I want a divorce,” it can cause intense resentment that stays with one or both of the people for a long time, sometimes forever.
+When someone says, “I want a divorce,” it can cause intense resentment and bitterness that stays with one or both of the people for a long time, sometimes forever.
 Hopefully bad feelings fade over time, but that’s not the case with some people.
-With divorce can come anger, bitterness, jealousy, and badmouthing of an ex to friends, family, or the worst, kids.
+With divorce can come anger, bitterness, jealousy, and badmouthing of an ex to friends, family, or the worst, to kids.
 But some men and women take the resentment and anger they have for their spouse to another level: a level that is lower than the lowest of the low, the scum of the earth, and they exhibit some of the most despicable, disgusting behavior imaginable.
 I am referring to the vindictive ex.

-The vindictive ex, like every other divorced person has resentment, anger and bitterness, but the difference between he or she and a normal person is, he or she has a burning desire to punish or harm their ex.
+Like most other divorced people, the vindictive ex has resentment, anger and bitterness.
+But the difference between he or she and a normal person is, the vindictive ex has a burning desire to punish or harm their ex.
 In other words, they want revenge and they will stop at nothing to destroy their former spouse to “get even.”

 Here are some real life examples of a vindictive ex.
 These are TRUE STORIES!